Highway revolts in the United States

 Highway revolts have occurred in cities and regions across the United States.
 In many cities, there remain unused highways, abruptly terminating freeway alignments, and short stretches of freeway in the middle of nowhere, all of which are evidence of larger projects which were never completed.
 In some instances, freeway revolts have led to the eventual removal or relocation of freeways that had been built.

 In the post-World War II economic expansion, there was a major drive to build a freeway network in the United States, including (but not limited to) the Interstate Highway System.
 Design and construction began in earnest in the 1950s, with many cities and rural areas participating.
 However, many of the proposed freeway routes were drawn up without considering local interests; in many cases, the construction of the freeway system was considered a regional (or national) issue that trumped local concerns.

 Starting in 1956, in San Francisco, when many neighborhood activists became aware of the effect that freeway construction was having on local neighborhoods, effective city opposition to many freeway routes in many cities was raised.
 This led to the modification or cancellation of many proposed routes.
 The freeway revolts continued into the 1970s, further enhanced by concern over the energy crisis and rising fuel costs, as well as a growing environmentalist movement.
-Responding to massive anti-highway protests in Boston, in February 1970, Governor Francis W. Sargent of Massachusetts ordered a halt to planning and construction of all planned expressways inside the Route 128 loop highway, with the exception of the remaining segments of the Central Artery and the segment of Interstate 93 between East Somerville and the Charles River.
+Responding to massive anti-highway protests in Boston, in February 1970, Governor Francis W. Sargent of Massachusetts ordered a halt to planning and construction of all planned expressways inside the Route 128 loop highway under his administration.
 However, some proposals for controlled-access freeways have been debated and finalized as a compromise to build them as at-grade expressways.